Eriner/prezto/modules/tmux/README.md

 Tmux
 ====

-Defines [tmux][1] aliases and provides for auto launching it at start-up.
+Defines [tmux][1] aliases and provides support for auto launching it at start-up.

 Settings
 --------